Quebec Sales Tax: How to Calculate It

 Formula For Calculating Quebec Sales Tax:

-Example: You can calculate QST on the sale of $100 with this formula by multiplying $100 x 0.09975 = $9.975.
+Example:Â You can calculate QST on the sale of $100 with this formula by multiplying $100 x 0.09975 = $9.975.

 Step 4: Calculate the Total Sales Amount with QST

-How To Calculating Total Sales Amount
+Calculating the Total Sales Amount

-You will get the Total Sales Amount by adding the Sales Price, Quebec Sales Tax, and General Sales Tax.
-Let’s use a $100 sale example to make things clear.
 First, you have to multiply $100 by 0.09975.
 You will get $9.975 (rounded to $9.98).
-Then, you calculate GST by multiplying $100 × 0.05, and the cost will be $5.00.
-Add the three values (100+9.98+5) to get the Total Sales Amount.
-This means that the customers will pay a tax-inclusive price of $114.98 for the product.
+Then, you calculate GST by multiplying $100 Ă— 0.05 and the number you get will be $5.00.
+Add the three values (100 + 9.98 + 5) to get the total sales amount.

 Businesses have to calculate the correct total sales amount to ensure they are charging the right amount of tax to customers and remitting the correct amounts to the government.